 A. In almost all situations, provided the placement is sound (good rock, not too slick or flared), a Micro Camalot of size .3 and above, will likely be reliable when fully retracted (only problem here is that the unit may be hard to remove) to 25% retracted.
 With the .1 and .2 Camalots being so small, they start to lose the ability to hold a fall at about 40% retraction.

-Q. How can I get my Camalot slings replaced and triggers repaired?
+Q. How can I get my Black Diamond cam slings replaced and trigger wires repaired?

-A. We offer trigger wire repair and sling replacement on Black Diamond Camalots: $15 for trigger wires and $8 for new slings.
-There is a $12 flat-rate fee for return shipping.
-(If you live outside of the contiguous United States, email our Warranty Department for specific instructions).
+A. We offer trigger wire repair and sling replacement on Black Diamond cams: $15 for trigger wires and $8 for new slings.
+More information here:

-You can purchase Trigger Replacement kits at this link, which will save you time and money on your trigger repairs: Trigger Kits
+You can purchase Trigger Replacement kits at this link, which will save you time and money: Trigger Kits

 Q. Can BD retro my old Hexes with cable?